Venezuelan Professional Baseball League: Championships per team

-Venezuelan Caribbean Series Champions
+Venezuelan Caribbean Series champions

 The Venezuelan champion moves on to the Caribbean Series to face the champions of the baseball leagues of the Dominican Republic, Puerto Rico, Mexico, Panama and Colombia.
-Venezuela has won the Caribbean Series seven times, most recently in 2009 by the Tigres de Aragua (Aragua Tigers), after having won the LVBP title during the 2008-09 LVBP season.
+Venezuelan teams have won the Caribbean Series eight times, most recently in 2024 by the Tiburones de La Guaira, after having won the LVBP title during the 2023–24 season.

+Individual honors

+Most Valuable Player

+The most valuable player award in Venezuela, officially the Víctor Davalillo Award (named after Víctor Davalillo, who enjoyed a three-decade playing career in the league) has been awarded since 1985.